 We live in a flat FRW (Fridmann-Robertson-Walker) universe, where the mass/energy density of its components (fluids) are constrained by first Friedmann’ equation:

-In this relation ρi represents different fluids, and the linear combination of mass/energy densities in relation above is valid if the species (or fluids) evolve independently.
+In this equation ρi represents different fluids, and the linear combination of mass/energy densities in this equation is valid if the species (or fluids) evolve independently.
 The evolution of mass/energy density of each fluid for a adiabatically expanding universe is:

 If the expansion of the universe is accelerating the second derivative of the scale factor over time, must be larger than zero.
 So the dominated fluid must have negative pressure to comply this relation:

 ρi + 3pi < 0 ⇒ 1 + 3wi < 0 ⇒ wi <−1/3

 Matter is pressure-less (wm= 0) and radiation with wr =1/3 has a positive pressure, so none of them could satisfy the relation above.
 So there is a need for another fluid with negative pressure to explain the inflation of the early universe and accelerating expansion of the today’s universe that is proved by the observations.
 This fluid is called dark energy.
 Cosmological constant (or vacuum energy density), is the first and simplest model of dark energy; but there are another models of dark energy, called quintessential models.
 Unlike the cosmological constant which has the same value everywhere in space for all the time, quintessence is a dynamical, evolving component of universe, with possibility to be spatially inhomogeneous.